+Our academic story is one of growth.
 Academic outcomes are measured through the snapshot of NAPLAN testing and indicate that between Yr 3 entry and the tests in Yr 5, students demonstrate growth in all tested areas at a positive effect size.
 Details of results for these tests are available on the My School website at www.myschool.edu.au.
 Data from the NAPLAN tests is mapped and compared with classroom data to ensure that the students have every opportunity to progress towards success.
-Our academic story is one of growth.
+We also use assessments such as the Diagnostic Reading Assessment (DRA), PAT Reading and PAT Maths to measure learning growth.
+Teachers also use a range of formative and summative classroom assessment to measure academic outcomes.

 Cultural outcomes are measured through our successful student participation at a range of local and regional events.
-Student engagement in and enjoyment of the Arts program continues to develop and the program has grown to include band and choir as a result.
+Student engagement in Music continues to develop and the program includes instrumental music, band and choir as a result.

 We are also involved in a range of local and regional sporting events.